vippsas/vipps-psp-api/vipps-psp-api.md

 To avoid all of these updates being written to our database at once, with the resulting performance hit, we chose to defer these into a nightly batch job.

-Because of this, the updated status is only visible in Vipps the nexct day.
+Because of this, the updated status is only visible in Vipps the next day.

 ## Cancelling pending transactions